The Ingenium Academy Audition Guide

 If you are not successful in your application, the deposit will be refunded to you, minus a £20 administration fee.

 Once you have uploaded your letter of recommendation, photo and video (or sent them to us by email or other means), filled out all the fields of the application form, and selected your deposit payment method, please click ‘SUBMIT’!
 You will then be given information on how to pay your deposit by your chosen method.

-Your audition will be reviewed by our panel, and we will normally let you know the result of your application within one week of receiving it.
+Your audition will be reviewed by our panel, and we will normally let you know the result of your application within two weeks of receiving it.